-Received: 31 October 2020 - Discussion started: 5 November 2020 Revised: 15 December 2020 - Accepted: 15 December 2020 - Published:
+Received: 31 October 2020 - Discussion started: 5 November 2020 Revised: 15 December 2020 - Accepted: 15 December 2020 - Published: 18 February 2021

 Abstract.
-ISLIES: The signal of magnetic resonance imaging (MRI) can be enhanced by several orders of magnitude using hyperpolarization.
-In comparison to a broadly used dynamic nuclear polarization (DNP) technique that is already used in clinical trials, the parahydrogen (pH_2)-based hyperpolarization approaches are less costintensive, are scalable, and offer high throughput.
+The signal of magnetic resonance imaging (MRI) can be enhanced by several orders of magnitude using hyperpolarization.
+In comparison to a broadly used dynamic nuclear polarization (DNP) technique that is already used in clinical trials, the parahydrogen (pH_2)-based hyperpolarization approaches are less cost-intensive, are scalable, and offer high throughput.
 However, a pH_2 generator is necessary.
 Available commercial pH_2 generators are relatively expensive (EUR 10 000-150 000).
-To facilitate the spread of pH_2 hyperpolarization studies, here we provide the blueprints and 3D models as open source for a low-cost (EUR < 3000) 50-bar liquid nitrogen pH_2 generator.
+To facilitate the spread of pH_2 -based hyperpolarization studies, here we provide the blueprints and 3D models as open-source for a low-cost (EUR < 3000) 50-bar liquid-nitrogen-cooled pH_2 generator.